 Learners also hold some responsibility in coping – preparing themselves, studying for the test, knowing their environment to the best of their ability, becoming familiar with the technology, and seeking out appropriate help when needed.

 When institutions, educators, and students work together to implement scales and assessments that help to determine which modalities are the most effective choice for students with test/performance anxiety, success is not just possible – it can be a reality.

-As the pandemic continues, so does education.
-Students, teachers, professors, and the like are all living through this global crises and it’s more important now than ever before to be aware of someone’s mental health – especially considering the adjustments needed due to COVID-19.
+As remote education continues, students, teachers, professors, and the like are all living through this global crises and it’s more important now than ever before to be aware of someone’s mental health – especially considering the adjustments needed due to remote learning.